elycruz/gulpw/README.md

 - For `Bundle`:
 	- [ ] Should have `has*` methods or similiar (these methods will be auto populated at runtime based on the available task keys);  E.g., `bundle.hasCompass()`
+- The `deploy` task via the watch task should only deploy changed file types not everything for a bundle (takes to long for bigger bundles definitions).